hsf-training/hsf-training-docker/_episodes/08-gitlab-ci.md

 > ~~~
 > {: .source}
 >
+> Hint: have a look at `skim.sh` if you are unsure about how to complete the last `RUN` statement!
 > > ## Solution
 > > ~~~yaml
 > > # Start from the rootproject/root base image with conda